A Simple Method for Predicting Covariance Matrices of Financial Returns: Contributions

-\subsection{Contributions}
+\section{Contributions}

-This paper makes three contributions.
-First, we propose a new method for predicting the time-varying covariance matrix of a vector of financial returns, building on a specific covariance estimator suggested by Engle~\cite{DCC} in 2002.
+This monograph makes three contributions.
+First, we propose a new method for predicting the time-varying covariance matrix of a vector of financial returns, building on a specific covariance estimator suggested by Engle in 2002.
 Our method is a relatively simple extension that requires very little tuning and is readily interpretable.
-It relies on solving a small convex optimization problem, which can be carried out very quickly and reliably.
-It performs as well as much more complex methods, on several metrics.
+It relies on solving a small convex optimization problem, which can be carried out very quickly and reliably \citep{boyd2004convex}.
+Our method performs as well as much more complex methods, as measured by several metrics.

-Our second contribution is to propose a new method for evaluating a covariance predictor, by considering the regret of the log-likelihood over some time period such as a quarter or month.
+Our second contribution is to propose a new method for evaluating a covariance predictor, by considering the regret of the log-likelihood over some time period such as a quarter.
 This approach allows us to evaluate how quickly a covariance estimator reacts to changes in market conditions.

 Our third contribution is an extensive empirical study of covariance predictors.
-We compare our new method to other popular predictors, including rolling window, EWMA, and GARCH type methods.
+We compare our new method to other popular predictors, including rolling window, exponentially weighted moving average (EWMA), and generalized autoregressive conditional heteroscedastic (GARCH) type methods.
 We find that our method performs slightly better than other predictors.
 However, even the simplest predictors perform well for practical problems like portfolio optimization.